void-linux/void-docs/src/installation/live-images/partitions.md

 On most modern systems, a separate `/boot` partition is no longer necessary to boot properly.
-If you choose to use one, remember that Void does not remove old kernels after updates by default and each image will take at least 20MB, so plan accordingly.
+If you choose to use one, remember that Void does not remove old kernels after updates by default and each image will take at least 20-40MB, so plan accordingly (e.g. `/boot` with one Linux 5.4 kernel and grub consumes almost 60MB).

 ## Other partitions